 What fuels your interest in non-profits?

 I am driven by the importance of advocating for someone who can’t advocate for themselves; everyone deserves to have a voice.
-In 2015, transferred from PCC to PSU with an associates degree in science.
+In 2015, transferred from PCC to PSU with an associates of science transfer degree.
 Two years later, I received a degree in community development.
 My passion is representing people of color and low-income folks.

 What does empowerment mean to you?